smoab/docstrange/README.md

 Convert any document format into LLM-ready data format (markdown) with advanced intelligent document processing capabilities powered by pre-trained models.

+**🆕 NEW: Cloud Mode Available!** - Process documents using the powerful Nanonets cloud API with a free API key for faster, more accurate results.

 ## Installation

 ```bash